Mondonno/Mondonno/README.md

 <p align="left">I'm the programmer (Really like C# <3 ), who exploring new technologies, i want to learn more and share my code.
 I lova open source and the mobile, desktop, and web technologies.
 I usually use Xamarin and Flutter for Mobile.<br>I really like pizza and soft code MMmm Yummy!
 Also i working on to upgrade my skillls in AI and OpenVC</p>

 **Some things about me**
 - I'm 99% backend and 1% frontend developer
 - My main area where i foucsing is mobile apps and artiffical inteligence 📱
 - Over all my programming carrier i create a lot of games, websites, apps (most mobile :D) using a lot of diffrent technlogies
 - I love to be programmer, it is like... amazing adventure 🥳
 - I like riding on my bike, and rollers

+<br><br>

 - 🤷‍♂️ You can contact me via Discord: **Mondonno#1234**
 - 📪 Or mail: <a href="mailto:mondonno.contact@gmail.com"><b>mondonno.contact@gmail.com<b></a>

 - 👨‍💻 I programming in:
 <p algin="left" id="langs">
   <img width="50" height="50" src="https://cdn.worldvectorlogo.com/logos/c--4.svg">
   <img src="https://logodix.com/logo/640491.png" alt="c" width="40" height="40"/> <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/18/ISO_C%2B%2B_Logo.svg/1200px-ISO_C%2B%2B_Logo.svg.png" alt="cplusplus" width="40" height="40"/>